 Visiting Canterbury Fellowships may be awarded to distinguished scholars from overseas who speak the English language fluently in schools/departments within the College of Arts, the College of Education, Health and Human Development and the School of Law that do not have access to the Erskine Fund.
 The purpose of a Canterbury fellowship is to give lectures to UC students.

-In each yearly round there up to a total of five Canterbury fellowships and/or grants may be awarded.
-Nominations from eligible schools/departments are assessed by the Assistant Vice-Chancellor on a competitive basis.
+In each yearly round up to a total of five Canterbury fellowships and/or grants may be awarded.
+Nominations from eligible schools/departments are assessed by the Deputy Vice-Chancellor Academic on a competitive basis.
 Applications are called for each February with a closing date end of early May.
 Decisions are expected to be notified to all applicants in August/September.
 Applications forms are available on the intranet for UC staff only.

 - Visiting Canterbury Fellowships may be awarded to distinguished scholars from overseas in those schools/departments within the College of Education, Humanities, the School of Law and the College of Arts that do not have access to the Erskine Fund, for the purpose of giving lectures in such subjects to UC students.

 - An award will normally be for a period of from 1 to 3 months.
 The maximum funded period of a Visiting Canterbury Fellowship may be increased to 4 months (120 days) if a case is made and approved at the time of the nomination.

-- A visiting Canterbury Fellow will receive a grant-in-aid which takes account of an economy class return airfare by the most direct and economical route, accommodation (either UC campus acommodation or private accommodation in Central Christchurch) and a daily allowance of NZ$100 towards living expenses.
+- A visiting Canterbury Fellow will receive a grant-in-aid which takes account of an economy class return airfare by the most direct and economical route, accommodation (either UC campus accommodation or private accommodation in Central Christchurch) and a daily allowance of NZ$100 towards living expenses.
 When appropriate, a second airfare will be offered for a spouse, partner, or another immediate family member for a minimum visit, excluding travelling time, of 28 continuous nights during the period of the Fellowship proper.
 The person need not travel with the visitor in either direction.
 The University does not remit cash overseas for travel purposes or make cash reimbursements for visitors' travel.